 The rover needs the ability to help with scientific discoveries by drilling, taking and analyzing soil samples to determine whether life is present.
 Likewise, it should be able to use tools, twist screws, interact with computers and move objects.
 It also needs to be able to travel on its own to find tools at certain GPS coordinates or bring tools to a colonist.
 When traveling, it has to be able to pass through gates and survive tumultuous terrain.

 The rover developed by Binghamton students will compete against the designs of other schools as part of the Mars Society's annual University Rover Challenge.

 The team is made up of 50 students from every Watson College discipline as well as students from the School of Management, Decker College of Nursing and Health Sciences, and Harpur College of Arts and Sciences' Biology Department.

 The team is a project of the Electrical and Computer Engineering Department of Watson College, and it is entirely student run.
 Students are divided into seven subteams, including drive, arm/gripper, science, electrical, software, business/operations, and research and development.

 If you are interested in learning more about the team, email firstname.lastname@example.org.

-Check out our official entries into the University Rover Challenge for the last two years:
+Check out our previous official entries for the University Rover Challenge: